-Having a tender designed to match your superyacht along with a hold full of water toys is mighty impressive, but owning a personal submarine is the current craze.
+Having a yacht tender designed to match your superyacht along with a hold full of water toys is mighty impressive, but owning a private or personal submarine is the current craze.
 That’s right, the HOVs (human-occupied vehicles) used by scientists, researchers and underwater videographers are now designed to fit aboard superyachts.
-And, thanks to years of technological advances, these mini subs, as they’re often called, offer a safe, comfortable and exciting way to view our world from a totally different perspective.
+And, thanks to years of technological advances, these personal submersibles, as they’re often called small submarines, offer a safe, comfortable and exciting way to view our world from a totally different perspective.

 Image source: Perry Submersible

 Personal Submersibles: From Ship to Sea

 Oceans cover 71 percent of the Earth’s surface, and while many cruising enthusiasts cross vast expanses of ocean every year, how many can say they’ve gone exploring beneath the waves?

 Like military submarines, recreational submersibles are designed to operate under water.
 Unlike commercial submarines, small submarines require the support of a surface vessel – a yacht – to replenish their power and air.
 They are also smaller, have a shorter range, no living quarters and little, if any, practical use at the surface.
 What they do have is the ability to transport family, friends, even clients, to our planet’s amazing underwater world.

 Today’s recreational private submarines accommodate from two to a dozen passengers and range in price from under $600,000 to over $75 million.
 Facts and features personal submarines have in common include: Distortion-free acrylic domes/spheres to ensure crystal clear views; typical cruising speeds of a little over 1 mile per hour and top speeds of up to 3.5 miles per hour; and eco-friendly electric propulsion systems that enable them to run anywhere from four to 18 hours per charge.